OWASP/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 Use the BSI guideline for IT-Security penetration tests (https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/Studien/Penetrationstest/penetrationstest.pdf?__blob=publicationFile&v=3) and the BSI Study of Penetration Tests (https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Sicherheitsberatung/Pentest_Webcheck/Leitfaden_Penetrationstest.pdf?__blob=publicationFile&v=10) if applicable.

 Additional measures for planning the penetration tests can be offered in form of training and certifications for internal penetration testers.
-Alternatively, External penetration testers can be tasked for certification.
+Alternatively, external penetration testers can be tasked for certification.

 Experience and previous made results should be taken into account during planning of penetration tests.